discrete-notes/discrete-notes.github.io/_posts/2023-03-23-algorithms-office-hours.md

 On a normal semester, the group gets around one request per week, which sounds like a lot to me.
-Sandeep also said that it depends on how much advertizing has been made on the months before ; when we exchanged emails to was slowing down because they had not advertized for a long time.
+Sandeep also said that it depends on how much advertising has been made on the months before ; when we exchanged emails to was slowing down because they had not advertised for a long time.
 People contact the group by an online form specifying what they are interested in and Sandeep finds PhD students who are interested in the question.